AMWA-TV/is-11/docs/Behaviour - Server Side.md

 - `unconstrained` when Active Constraints of this Sender is an empty `constraint_sets` array.
 - `constrained` when the Active Constraints are satisfied.
 - `active_constraints_violation` when Active Constraints are violated.
-- `no_stream` when there is no stream provided to this Sender.
+- `no_signal` when there is no signal provided to this Sender.
-- `awaiting_stream` when the stream provided to this Sender is transitioning and not stable yet.
+- `awaiting_signal` when the signal provided to this Sender is transitioning and not stable yet.
 This is a transitional state until one of the previous ones can be established.
 It is RECOMMENDED to not update resources such as Flow and Source associated with a Sender while in this state.

-`no_stream` and `awaiting_stream` states MUST depend only on the stream provided to the Sender (e.g. from Inputs associated with this Sender if used).
-One of the other states MUST be used when the stream is present, stable and can be validated against Active Constraints.
+`no_signal` and `awaiting_signal` states MUST depend only on the signal provided to the Sender (e.g. from Inputs associated with this Sender if used).
+One of the other states MUST be used when the signal is present, stable and can be validated against Active Constraints.

 ## State of Receiver